eluhr/yii2-notification-module/README.md

 The following stuff will probably come in a future release

-- Mark (inbox) message with like a star or something
 - Draft messages for later use
 - Ability to remove messages
 - Mark messages from users with a label or something